-Pastries and espresso were cheap and abundant (usually about $3 or less for a pastry and shot of espresso, and about $1 for a pastry) so we went with this and rounded it out with some fruit and yogurt from the market.
+If pastries and espresso were all that we could find we would roll with it and round it out with some fruit and yogurt from the market.
 Chocolate croissants, while not particular nutritionally sound, do have a lot of calories to keep you going while you walk around Paris.
-Not an ideal situation for hungry men, but workable.
+Not an ideal situation for hungry folks, but workable.

 One could also bring with them a box of protein bars when you come over from your own country and eat one in the afternoon when hunger hits (the plus side of this is that it will leave more room in your suitcase for souvenirs on your return trip!)

 Booking a hotel that includes breakfast in the price is always an easy way to cut your meal costs down.
 Filling up on the typical European breakfast of meats, cheese, yogurt and pastries could save your family $20-$30 dollars per day.